The New Florentine Steak Experience ™

 What is a Florentine steak?
 (Bistecca alla Fiorentina)

-Whilst many food and wine products are exported to be enjoyed around the world, one thing which cannot be exported is the must-try Bistecca alla Fiorentina.
-Made from the white Chianina cow, one of the oldest cattle breeds in the world, this steak has been eaten here since the Etruscans and Romans feasted on the prize dish.
+Whilst many food and wine products are exported around the world, the Bistecca alla Fiorentina has to be enjoyed here in Florence.
+Made from the white Chianina cow, one of the oldest cattle breeds in the world, this steak has been eaten here for centuries.

-Tuscany and Florence is the Best Place to Taste a Florentine Steak
+Tuscany is the Best Place to Taste the Best Steak

-Whilst attempts have been made to export the Chianina cow, the steak has never been as good as it is here where the breed has roamed for thousands of years.
+Attempts have been made to export the Chianina cow.
+But the steak has never been as good as it is here where the breed has roamed for thousands of years.
 The cattle are kept in open fields around Tuscany.

 What is the best way to cook a Florentine Steak?

 There is a true art to cooking the Florentine steak.
 Cut with one sharp chop, this T-bone loin steak is served in 28-42 oz (800-1200g) servings, and usually very thick!
-The grill temperature is measured to 550 °F before the room-temperature steak is placed on the searing heat, just a few minutes on each side, sealing in the flavor .
-The flames are perfectly fanned to ensure that the fire does not touch the meat and a good rest is crucial before eating.
+The grill temperature is measured to 550 °F before the room-temperature steak is placed on the searing heat, about 5 minutes on each side, sealing in the flavor.
+A good rest is crucial before eating.

 How to Enjoy a Florentine Steak?

 The original Florentine steak, ordered as a main meal, is usually shared between 2 or 3 people.
+Don’t worry, it’s huge and we can assure you there will always be enough to enjoy!
 Served on a wooden chopping board, with salt, pepper, drizzled with extra-virgin cold-pressed olive oil, and a wedge of lemon for those who wish to squeeze some fresh juice onto the steak.
+See our blog for more information on how to enjoy a Florentine Steak.

 How Rare should a Florentine Steak Be?

 Slicing the tender steak, you will see the steak is cooked well on the outside, but almost rare in the middle.
-If you must order it ‘well-done’, you’d be well advised to order something else as Florentines take their steak very seriously!
+Florentines take their steak pretty seriously, so if you’re used to a well-done steak you might want to try it their way before asking them to put it back on the grill!